Cumulo-pro/cumulo-gnoland-infra/metrics/Gnoland_TM2_Metrics.md

 | Max rate | ~0.250 blocks/s |

 **Interpretation:**
-- **~0.2 blocks/s** corresponds to ~1 block every 5 seconds — consistent with p50 block interval of 2.5s
+- **~0.2 blocks/s** corresponds to ~1 block every 5 seconds, consistent with p50 block interval of 2.5s
 - **Rate dropping to 0** indicates a chain halt or node disconnection
 - **Rate exceeding expected** may indicate the node has fallen behind and is catching up